Charterhouse/pysnark/README.md

 # PySNARK

 PySNARK is a Python-based system for easily performing verifiable computations based on the [Pinocchio](https://eprint.iacr.org/2013/279) zk-SNARK system and the [Geppetri](https://eprint.iacr.org/2017/013) extension for proofs on authenticated data.
-Verifiable computations can be automatically turned into Solidity smart contracts for use on the Ethereum blockchain.
+Verifiable computations can also be automatically turned into Solidity smart contracts for use on the Ethereum blockchain.

 PySNARK is free to use for non-commercial, experimental and research purposes, see `LICENSE.md` for details.